lfe/blog/src/_posts/2014-12-07-1837-running-lfe-in-docker.md

 You'll want to leave that window open :-)

-Any why wouldn't you?
+And why wouldn't you?
 Just *look* at that whale!

 ## Getting the LFE Exchange Docker Image